Mercedes-Benz Sprinter: Uses

 Another market in which Sprinters are gaining ground is as van conversions and recreational vehicles.
 Conversions include RVs, limousines, family and luxury vans, office vans, wheelchair accessible vans and golf vans.
 Sprinter RV conversions can also be called Sprinter campervans.
 Sprinter conversions have been produced by several RV and coach manufacturers.
 Chilled box versions of the Sprinter currently make up the majority of the supermarket Home Delivery fleet across the UK, but demand for these vans has begun to decline.
 ASDA recently announced that its new fleet would be primarily custom IVECO vans, following in the footsteps of Tesco.
+Ocado & retail partner Morrisons are primarily taking delivery of Ford Transits for their newer fleet.
 Mercedes are currently working with Waitrose Home Delivery, who currently use chilled LWB HR Sprinters, on a prototype of a new generation home-delivery van, which is currently being used in select stores, aiming to cut emissions, costs and increase time efficiency.

 Sprinters have been used globally as television production vehicles, most commonly as ENG (Electronic News Gathering) and SNG (Satellite News Gathering) vehicles.
 These are a popular choice for local affiliates for their maneuverability in metropolitan areas and the lack of DOT regulations (in the under 10,000 lbs versions).

 Despite not being marketed as a family vehicle, a custom-modified Dodge-branded Sprinter was used by the ten-member Gosselin family, the subjects of the TLC reality series Jon & Kate Plus 8.

 In Colombia, the Sprinter is the most popular van for intercity transport.
-The purchase of a luxuriously appointed Sprinter by the son of former President Julio Cesar Turbay, Julio Cesar Turbay, Jr. prompted a scandal.
+The purchase of a luxuriously appointed Sprinter by the son of former President Julio Cesar Turbay, Julio Cesar Turbay Jr. prompted a scandal.

 A Mercedes Sprinter was the vehicle used by Mike and Frank on the History Channel reality series American Pickers until Season 6, when it was replaced by a Ford Transit.

 The van is also used as a mobile command center by the Garda Síochána which is the national police force of the Republic of Ireland.

 A chassis of the Sprinter is also expected to be used for the upcoming Astrovan II which will be made by Airstream to transport Boeing commercial crew astronauts to Cape Canaveral Space Launch Complex 41 where they would board the CST-100 Starliner on their way to the International Space Station.